sethumadhavi-03/Smart_Fall_Risk_Prediction_System/README.md

 ## 📌 Project Overview

-The Smart Fall Risk Prediction System is a real-time computer vision application designed to improve the safety of elderly individuals and patients by detecting potential fall events without requiring wearable sensors.
-The system captures live video from a webcam, extracts human body landmarks using MediaPipe Pose, analyzes posture-based parameters, and determines whether a person is at risk of falling.
+The **Smart Fall Risk Prediction System** is a real-time computer vision application that enhances the safety of elderly individuals and patients through continuous, contact-free monitoring.
+Unlike traditional wearable sensor-based systems, this solution uses a webcam to analyse human posture and movement, eliminating the need for any physical monitoring device.

-When a fall is detected, the system immediately triggers an alarm, updates a web-based monitoring dashboard, records the event history, and sends an email notification to caregivers for timely assistance.
+The system leverages **OpenCV** for live video capture and **MediaPipe Pose** for extracting human body landmarks.
+By analysing posture-based parameters such as torso angle, shoulder alignment, head position, body tilt, and movement patterns, it identifies potential fall events in real time.
+Whenever a fall is detected, the system immediately activates an audible alarm, updates a web-based monitoring dashboard, records the event history, and sends an email notification to caregivers for timely assistance.

+Designed with a focus on simplicity, accessibility, and real-time performance, this project demonstrates how computer vision can be applied to create practical healthcare monitoring solutions for homes, hospitals, and elderly care environments.

 ---